artur-ciocanu/launch.en/help/extension-dev/edge/context.md

 ### [!DNL getBuildInfo]

-This utility returns an object containing information about the build of the current Platform Launch runtime library.
+This utility returns an object containing information about the build of the current Digital Content tags runtime library.

 ```js
 logger.log(context.utils.getBuildInfo().turbineBuildDate);